tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Additionally Secrets managed is capable of automatic credential rotation using Lambda.

 For supported services it can even adjust the credentials of the service itself.

+- It does share functionality with SSM Parameter Store
+- Designed for secrets - passwords, API keys, tokens
+- Usable via Console, CLI, SDK, API
+- Automatic rotation of secrets ...this uses Lambda